harley-zhang/Conservation_statistics/README.md

  <br><br>
 </div>

- Using R to summarize relevant 2022 and 2023 survey statistics for a 172,000-acre conservation area in Colorado.
+Open-source R program for researchers to summarize relevant 2022 and 2023 survey statistics for a 172,000-acre conservation area in Colorado.
 Developed with the Yale School of the Environment as part of The Partnership in Forestry and Rangeland Research Program.
 Uses dplyr, tidyr, and stringr.

 To clone this repository: